import uuid

 if type(part) is IdValue:

-# If the `id` of an object in the array matches, change into it.
+# If no `id` of an object in the array matches, append a new object.

 new_node = {}